NIKSHITH-G/gpt2-pronoun-circuit/README.md

 ## Write-up

-Full findings posted on the Alignment Forum: [link]
+Full findings posted on the Alignment Forum: [paste your link here after publishing]

 ---